 What should we consider before deploying mobile credentials?

-Second, decide which authentication factors are most appropriate for your needs.
-You could choose a password or data entry token, or you could rely on physical devices such as smart cards and fingerprint readers.
-Depending on the desired level of security, you may want to use one, some, or all of these authentication factors.
+- Decide which authentication factors are most appropriate for your needs.
+You could choose a password or data entry token or rely on physical devices such as smart cards and fingerprint readers.
+Depending on the desired level of security, you may use one, some, or all of these authentication factors.

-Finally, select a mobile credential management system that meets your needs.
+- Select a mobile credential management system that meets your needs.
 This software allows you to issue, revoke, and manage mobile credentials.
-Few vendors live up to their promise of secure physical access, but Oloid provides a frictionless way to access buildings with contactless biometrics or mobile credentials, making the workplace more secure for smartphone users—and those who don’t own smartphones—with full GDPR compliance.
+Few vendors live up to their promise of secure physical access.
+Still, OLOID provides a frictionless way to access buildings with contactless biometrics or mobile credentials, making the workplace safer for smartphone users—and those who don’t own smartphones—with full GDPR compliance.

 From social media to online banking, we increasingly share sensitive information online, making security more important than ever before.
 Mobile credentials offer a convenient and secure way to manage that online activity.
 By using a smartphone or other mobile device as a credential, users can enjoy the convenience of biometric authentication and the peace of mind that comes with knowing their data is safe.
 In addition, mobile credentials can be revoked or suspended at any time, providing an extra layer of security in the event that a device is lost or stolen.
 As the world continues to go digital, mobile credentials are likely to become the new standard in online security.

 Mobile access control systems provide large enterprises with a quick, easy, and convenient way to control access to their premises.
 The systems allow authorized personnel to use their mobile devices to unlock doors and gates without the need for physical keys and cards.
-In addition, mobile access control systems can be integrated with other security systems, such as CCTV cameras and intruder alarms to provide a comprehensive security solution tailored to meet the needs of each enterprise.
+In addition, mobile access control systems can be integrated with other security systems, such as CCTV cameras and intruder alarms to provide a comprehensive security solution tailored to each enterprise’s needs.